yuqiangcn/odt/README.md

 const file = fs.createReadStream(path.resolve("./test", "test.odt"));

-//file can be stream or buffer const odtHandle = new odtTemplate(file);
+//file can be a stream or a buffer const odtHandle = new odtTemplate(file);

 //Output type: "nodebuffer", "base64", "stream"